Azure/Azure-Network-Security/Azure Firewall/Queries and Alerts/Port Scan/README.md

-## Port Scan
+## Port scan

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Network-Security%2Fmaster%2FAzure%2520Firewall%2FQueries%2520and%2520Alerts%2FPort%2520Scan%2FPortScan.json)

+### Scope
+This alert can indicate malicious scanning of ports by an attacker, trying to reveal open ports in the organization that can be compromised for initial access.

+### How it works
-This alert searches for a source IP scanning multiple ports on one host.
+The alert searches for a source IP scanning multiple ports on one host.

 Configurable Parameters:
 - Port scan time - the time range to look for multiple ports scanned.
-Default set to 30 seconds.
+Default is set to 30 seconds.
-- Minimum different ports threashold - alert only if more than this number of ports scanned.
-Default set to 100.
+- Minimum different ports threshold - alert only if more than this number of ports scanned.
+Default is set to 100.

 ```
 let RunTime = 1h;